The Stinger Report takes a look at Action Detective and EA buying Konami?

 While Stinger sources chased round Tokyo test facilities looking at the latest KDE titles, information was leaked of possible executive discussions regarding a new round of acquisitions in the Asian scene.
 Sources revealed rumors that US consumer publisher Electronic Arts had sent envoys to Japan to look over Konami as a possible target.
 Microsoft, Tommy and Square had all been linked over the year in evaluating KDE for merger, though these latest movements regarding the US giant have proven more compelling than others.

 EA looking at Konami?
 That could be an interesting shake-up and not just for console gaming.
-Seeing how EA owns GlobalVR, it could be a way for GVR to get a better foot-hold into the Asian market.Explore posts in the same categories: action detective, Arcade Coverage, Arcade Games, Arcade Gaming, Konami comment below, or link to this permanent URL from your own site.
+Seeing how EA owns GlobalVR, it could be a way for GVR to get a better foot-hold into the Asian market.action detective, Arcade Coverage, Arcade Games, Arcade Gaming, Konami comment below, or link to this permanent URL from your own site.